Authenticating Embedded Users

 JWT signing keys

-Before you can generate a JWT, you will need a valid signing key from Prismatic.
-Within Prismatic click on your organization name on the bottom of the left-hand sidebar, and then open the Embedded tab.
+Before you can generate a JWT, you'll need a valid signing key from Prismatic.
+In Prismatic, click your organization name at the bottom of the left-hand sidebar, then open the Embedded tab.
 Click the + Add signing Key button.
-Note: You must be an owner or admin to create a signing key.

 Importing your own private signing key